 Provides instruction in theory and application of computerized engine management systems, understanding the relationship of electronic components to overall engine performance, and employ diagnostic equipment to test and monitor engine systems.
 COREQ: DESL 0184 and DESL 0190.
 PRE-or-COREQ: DESL 0101.
 D

 DESL 0190 Diesel Engine Emission Systems: 1 semester hour.

 Provides instruction in theory and application of new federal emissions compliance standards for diesel powered vehicles.
 Topics include principles of exhaust treatment, testing of emission control devices, emissions monitoring, troubleshooting, and corrective action for emissions compliance and maximum power output.
 PREREQ: DESL 0101.
 D

 Addresses troubleshooting hydraulic and hydrostatic drive systems.
+Fundamentals of GPS operation as they relate to hydraulic controls in agriculture and construction equipment.
 Emphasis on the proper use of diagnostic procedures, electronic test equipment, and interpretation of schematic drawings.
 Perform tests and make repairs to mechanical or electronic components.
 Students will use a variety of electronic meters to diagnose and correct problems.
-COREQ: DESL 0107, DESL 0117, and DESL 0207.
+COREQ: DESL 0107.
 PREREQ: DESL 0101 and DESL 0115.
 D

 DESL 0217 Advanced Engine Electronics Systems: 4 semester hours.

 Provides instruction in theory and operation of electronic control systems, electronic control modules, and electronic governors.
 Practical application and use of multi-meters, engine diagnostic software, and troubleshooting techniques are provided.
 COREQ: DESL 0109, DESL 0113, DESL 0125, DESL 0184, DESL 0186, and DESL 0190.
 PREREQ: DESL 0101 and DESL 0107.
 D